Reading: 4 mins

 High price, very limited |

-Some models run KaiOS, which allows you to install a few apps like WhatsApp, and may support VoLTE depending on the mobile network.
+Some models use KaiOS, allowing you to add a few applications like WhatsApp, sometimes with VoLTE compatibility depending on the mobile networks.

-These phones are available from various retailers such as Fnac and Boulanger, as well as from certain carriers such as Orange and SFR.
+These phones are available from various distributors such as Fnac or Boulanger, as well as from certain operators such as Orange or SFR.

-The choice will depend mainly on the desired level of simplicity and the user's age.
+The choice will mainly depend on the level of simplicity sought and the age of the user.

 Why choose a basic phone for your child?

-A basic cell phone offers several advantages for both children and parents.
+The dumbphone has several advantages for children and parents.

 - Fewer digital distractions